Skip to content

 Wait times for paediatric OT in Queensland vary depending on whether you're accessing public or private services.
 Public services through hospitals may have longer wait lists, sometimes several months.
 Private practitioners often have shorter wait times.
 It's worth contacting several providers in Morningside to ask about their current availability.
 If your child has an NDIS plan, you can choose from registered providers, which may offer more flexibility in scheduling appointments.

-During the first appointment, the OT will typically chat with you about your child's development, daily routines, and any concerns you have.
-They'll observe your child playing and doing everyday activities.
-The OT may ask about sleep, eating, school, and play.
-This helps them understand your child's strengths and areas where they might benefit from support.
-You'll usually discuss next steps and what therapy might involve if it's recommended.
+During an initial appointment, the OT will typically chat with you about your child's background, daily routines, and any concerns you have.
+They'll observe your child doing everyday activities and may ask them to try specific tasks.
+This helps the OT understand your child's strengths and areas where they might benefit from support.
+The OT will discuss their observations with you and talk about next steps, which may include further appointments or strategies to try at home.

 How do I use NDIS funding for occupational therapy in Morningside?

-If your child has an NDIS plan that includes funding for occupational therapy, you can choose from registered NDIS providers in Morningside.
+If your child has an approved NDIS plan that includes funding for occupational therapy, you can choose from registered NDIS providers in Morningside.
 Check the NDIS website to find registered OTs in your area.
-Contact providers directly to discuss availability and how they work with your plan.
-Your NDIS planner or local area coordinator can also help you understand what's covered and guide you through the process of finding a suitable provider.
+Once you've selected a provider, they'll work with you to arrange appointments and manage the funding.
+You'll need your NDIS plan details handy when contacting providers.
+If you're unsure whether your plan covers OT, contact the NDIS or your local planner.

 What services do paediatric occupational therapists in Morningside typically offer?

-If you're noticing your child struggles with everyday tasks like dressing, eating, writing, or playing, or if they seem clumsy or have difficulty with coordination, it may be worth exploring OT.
-Some children find transitions difficult or have sensory sensitivities.
-If you're concerned about your child's development or functioning, speaking with your GP is a good starting point.
-They can discuss your observations and help you decide whether an OT assessment might be helpful.
+If you're noticing your child struggles with everyday tasks like dressing, eating, writing, or playing, or if they seem clumsy or have difficulty concentrating, it might be worth exploring OT.
+Every child develops at their own pace, so if you have concerns, it's helpful to chat with your GP first.
+They can discuss whether an OT assessment might be useful.
+An OT can clarify whether your child would benefit from support and what that might look like.

 Other suburbs with paediatric OTs nearby